 DuckDuckGo ticks all of the boxes for a private browsing experience: no trackers, no data shared with third parties, and no data collected.
 It even blocks hidden trackers on sites.
 This means you can search the internet anonymously.

 That's not to say you will have a completely ad-free experience.
-DuckDuckGo shows ads, but they're based on your current browsing, not a curated profile of your search history.
+DuckDuckGo shows ads, but they're based on your current search, not a profile built from your search history.
 For example, if you are searching for camping gear, you may get ads in that category.

 FAQs